-The courts appointed an accounting expert in UAE and the professional claimed that up to Dhs 100,000 is due to him as salary and another Dhs 4,000 as leave allowance.
+The courts appointed an accounting expert in UAE from top accounting firms in Dubai and the professional claimed that up to Dhs 100,000 is due to him as salary and another Dhs 4,000 as leave allowance.
 His gratuity pay totals Dhs 33,000 and the rest will be compensation for the dismissal.

 UAE Regulations on Unfair Dismissal for Employees

 According to UAE labor legislation, employees are able to file claims against their employers for unfair dismissal and when they are forced in quitting work for any of the following reasons:

 - If employees are taking action regarding the health and safety protocols and environment of the workplace;

 - If employees are requesting their rights that are mentioned in the labor law of the UAE and in their respective employment contracts;

 - If employees disclose information that are related to a contravention within the workplace